Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Process

-1. Download and decrypt the metadata file
+1. Download and decrypt the DM
-1. Remove the file object from the metadata file, increment the version
+1. Remove the file object from the DM, increment the version
 1. Set `last_change_by` to your device id
-1. Encrypt the metadata file and upload it, overwriting the old metadata file
+1. Encrypt the DM and upload it, overwriting the old DM
 1. Delete the block of the deleted file on S3
 1. If the file object has a reference to a FM, delete the FM